Many "encrypted" messengers collect/share a lot of data

 This list is dependent on the messenger and its corresponding privacy policies and is not designed to be all inclusive.

-These “encrypted” messaging apps also may share your data.
-Depending on the messenger, your data may be shared with advertisers, third-parties needed to carry out the service (ex: cloud providers), or third-parties not necessary for carrying out the service (ex: data brokers).
+Depending on the "encrypted" messenger, your data may be shared with advertisers, third-parties needed to carry out the service (ex: cloud providers), or third-parties not necessary for carrying out the service (ex: data brokers).

 For rather obvious reasons, who a message was sent to itself can be significant enough on its own, especially if the users have been identified with rather unique identifiers, such as a phone number attached to a SIM card.
 Knowing when a message was sent to a user can establish a pattern; especially if the central servers relaying your messages are logging and storing these particular data points – as many do.